openedx/openedx-events/docs/concepts/openedx-events.rst

 Django includes a "signal dispatcher" which helps decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They’re especially useful when many pieces of code may be interested in the same events.

-Events are primarily used as a communication method between components within the same application process or with external services using the `Event Bus technology`_, making them the standard communication mechanism within the Open edX ecosystem.
+Events are primarily used as a communication method between components within the same application process or with external services using the :doc:`../concepts/event-bus`, making them the standard communication mechanism within the Open edX ecosystem.

 How do Open edX Events work?
 ----------------------------